Mortal engines by Philip Reeve

 Hundreds of years later after Quirke, towns were still roaming around on wheels, even though the geological horrors of their ancestors were in the past and the landscape again began to flourish, signs of life reappearing everywhere.
 Resistance to the Traction City way of life is wide-spread and The Anti Traction League, or The Enemy is gaining support.
 Safe behind their giant walls and mountain peaks, the Traction Cities can only look on in despair as their way of life is slowly strangled and killed off, the utopia Quirke build for them spoiled.
 Distrust for all things Anti-Traction is widespread, tensions could not be higher.

-Teen Rating: If I’m being totally honest, the awesome cover art and the fact that Mortal Engines is to become a film, were what originally drew me to pick the book up off the shelf.
+TEEN OVERVIEW: If I’m being totally honest, the awesome cover art and the fact that Mortal Engines is to become a film, were what originally drew me to pick the book up off the shelf!
 The story concept lacked credibility in my opinion but the fact it was to be made into a movie meant that someone up high saw something in it.
-But still, whole cities dug up and put on wheels, really?
+Whole cities dug up and put on wheels, really?
 In hindsight I can definitely see why Mortal Engines would make a good if not brilliant movie, if filmed correctly.
-However despite some amazing plot twists and character developments the book remained mediocre but, unfortunately not great, in spite of the fact that there’s to be a movie-version of the book made.
-All in all, a decent read, despite it’s numerous set backs.
-3.9/5 12+
+However, despite numerous amazing plot twists and fantastic character developments the book remained mediocre but, unfortunately not great, in spite of the fact that there’s enough potential in it for a movie-version of the book .
+All in all, a decent enough read, despite these set backs.